 If you currently have one make sure it’s up to date with the latest a short powerful description of who you are.
 I can’t say this enough this is a vital part of getting that next role especially have a current picture that looks professional to future employers to see.

 One of the most important documents needed to get that next role but in my view one of the most difficult to create.
-Although there are no special rules to how you create yours personally it’s important to know the basics such as keeping your resume to maximum of two pages, short straight to point points on your work history and education.
+Although there are no special rules to how you create yours personally it’s important to know the basics such as keeping your resume to a maximum of two pages, short straight to point points on your work history and education.
 Ultimately it is a picture and it needs to be perfect as perfect can be in these times.

 Social media is now going to be used as a tool instead of a means to stay connected to friends and family.
 This will be used to connect to future employers, get the word out of your unemployment let your voice reach the world.

-A few simple ground rules would be to remove anything that may appear inappropriate or give a less an ideal impression of you.
+A few simple ground rules would be to remove anything that may appear inappropriate or give a less ideal impression of you.
 The other option would be making your personal media accounts private and create accounts specifically for professional reasons like networking.

 Networking is the key to that next role so be diligent in making those new acquaintances.
 Attend mixers and network events putting your name and face out there for others to see, making those connections make all the difference.

 Being that you may be home more take this time to practice your interview skills with friends and family, search the web for the best techniques and practice, practice, practice.
-Once those interviews start rolling in they will come in handy and you will be more prepared then ever.
+Once those interviews start rolling in they will come in handy and you will be more prepared than ever.
 I can not stress this enough getting your interview will teach you even more about interviewing perfectly your style, pitch and tone for that next interview until you land the role.

 I cannot stress this enough, during these times we may feel worthless like we are the cause of this situation and know you are NOT.
-But this moment will not define you but make you stronger and better so remember this is not the end of your chapter, it’s the beginning to new chapters in your life, so attempt to be positive even though I knows its difficult.
+But this moment will not define you but make you stronger and better so remember this is not the end of your chapter, it’s the beginning of new chapters in your life, so attempt to be positive even though I know its difficult.

 During these times you may cry, you may experience depression and fear all-natural feelings, you may even feel anger.
 These feelings will eventually go away but in time.
 Look at those in your life, your friends and loved ones for comfort.